mbkoltai/mbkoltai.github.io/_posts/ecopol/2018-09-30-reprod_multipl2.md

 $$Y - W_2 = Y_1 + Y_2 - (Y_2 + C_2) = Y_1 - C_2 = V_1 + S_1 - C_2 = 1/18
 \tag{2}\label{eq2}$$

-Getting back to input-output analysis, we obviously have a case here of two sub-systems (departments) each using the other's output as an input, while - if there is expansion - some of the output is not used as an input in the present.
+Getting back to input-output analysis, we obviously have a case here of two sub-systems (departments) each using the other's output as an input, while - if there is expansion - some of the output is not used as an input in the present period.
 Consumption from profit ($$u$$) is one component of this final output and it is not redirected into the system as an input at all.
 The addition to the capital stock ($$dC$$) is not used as an input in the present cycle, although it will be in the next.
-Finally, there can be an addition to the labour force ($$dV$$) too in the next period covered by unconsumed *CoG*.
-This last category was not visible in *Table 2*, as the use of the outputs as inputs was not contained there.
+Finally, there can be an addition to the labour force ($$dV$$) too in the next period matched by unconsumed *CoG*.
+This last category was not visible in *Table 2*, as the *use* of the outputs was not detailed there.
 It shows that capitalists can spend some of their profit not on personal consumption ($$u$$), but expanding the labour force ($$dV$$).
 Either way ($$dV$$ or $$u$$), this will go into buying up the output of $$D_2$$.
 Total surplus value will have to equal total final product, $$S_1 + S_2 = dC + dV + u$$.

 Now we can turn *Table 2* into an input-output (I/O) table.
-If we read the I/O table row-wise, we have the production of one department, arranged into columns by the *use* of that part of the output by itself, the other department or for the 'final product'.
-If we read down a column, we have all the inputs for a given department (or for a type of final product).
+If we read the I/O table row-wise, we have the output of one department, arranged into columns by the *use* of that part of the output.
+If we read down a column, we have all the inputs for a given department (or for types of final product).

 |  | $$D_1$$ (inputs) | $$D_2$$ (inputs) | dC (new C) | dV (new V) | u (capitalist consum.) | $$ W_i$$ ($$\sum$$)|
 | :----: |:----:| :----:|:----:|:----:|:----:|:----:|